chortingg/Simulation-of-Subsystem-Testing-of-Infusion-Pumps/README.md

 - Feedback element: Optical sensor, pressure sensor with LED.

-I have written the code in C to test each of these subsystems.
+I have written the code in C to test each of these subsystems using Arduino Uno.